T34256/VAIIYA-terminal/README.md

 1. get Github desktop if you dont have it already :3

 > [!IMPORTANT]
-> *make sure you are using a **global** installation of python 3 for it to recognise the installed modules! if you use the "recommended" one with VS code, you will get errors of `reportMissingImports`!*
+> *make sure you are using a **global** installation of python 3 for it to recognise the installed modules! if you use the "recommended" python3 installation from VScode, you will get errors of `reportMissingImports`!*
 > get the latest release here: [python downloads](https://www.python.org/downloads/)

 2. Clone the repository and get dependencies
      - clone the repository with the HTTPS method through Github desktop
-     - open the filestructure in VS code or your perferred IDE
+     - open the filestructure in VScode or your perferred IDE
      - install dependencies inside the filestructure with `pip install -r requirements.txt`
      - run `VAIIYA terminal.py` with the run button in VScode or your own IDE to see if everything is working!